 “Intellectual property (IP) refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.”

 In other words, intellectual property encompasses everything your company creates or licenses.
 This does not mean that everything is of the same value; but it is still in your best interest to safeguard its use.

 Trademark and copyright are the most significant legal protections for marketing teams to be aware of.
-Trademarks shield items such as company or product names, logos, certain styles, taglines, and other characteristics of (typically) well-known brands, such as colours, at a fundamental level.
-Trademarks must be licenced with the government, and before you have full rights to avoid unauthorised use by others, protection must be awarded by a legal entity.
+Trademarks shield items such as company or product names, logos, certain styles, taglines, and other characteristics of (typically) well-known brands, such as colors, at a fundamental level.
+Trademarks must be licensed with the government, and before you have full rights to avoid unauthorized use by others, protection must be awarded by a legal entity.

 While you may understand what constitutes a digital asset, have you ensured that it clearly defined and communicated to the rest of your team?
 What exactly is a digital asset with “enduring value?”

 According to a definition by the Society of American Archivists (SAA):

 In the context of your digital assets, this means that any and all content that is of significance to your team and plays a role in your operations are deemed valuable and should be protected using a Digital Asset Management system.
 If you are a small to medium business, you might not believe that your brand assets have a dollar value attached to them yet, but that is a big misconception.
 Using a DAM system is a quick and effortless way to reap the benefits of data protection along with a whole host of benefits (which you can read more about here.)